cncf/wg-serverless/whitepapers/serverless-overview/README.md

 ### Stream processing at scale

 Another non-transactional, non-request/response type of workload is processing data within a potentially infinite stream of messages.
 Functions can be connected to a source of messages that must each be read and processed from an event stream.
 Given the high performance, highly elastic, and compute intensive processing workload, this can be an important fit for serverless.
-In many cases, stream processing requires comparing data against a set of context objects (in a NoSQL or in-mem DB) or aggregating and storing data from streams into a object or a database system.
+In many cases, stream processing requires comparing data against a set of context objects (in a NoSQL or in-mem DB) or aggregating and storing data from streams into an object or a database system.

 Examples include: